 One way to manage the flow of stormwater runoff and reduce the risk of flooding is through the use of soakaway crates.
 Here’s a useful guide to what they are and how to install them: What is a soakaway?
 There are two types of soakaways.
 A natural soakaway, which is essentially a hole dug

 So you know you need to install a silt trap but you’re not exactly sure what its purpose is.
 To bring you up to speed, we’ve created this simple guide.
 What is a silt trap?
 A silt trap is a ‘basin’-type device that is placed in the upstream of a soakaway crate.
 Its main job

-Following the recent arrival of Storm Ciara and Dennis, Britain has experienced one of its wettest February’s on record.
+Over the last few years, the UK has experienced some of the wettest seasons on record.
 And with meteorologists predicting that such extreme storms are set to become even more commonplace, Sustainable Drainage Systems (SuDS) have never been so important.
 How SuDS prevents flooding?
-SuDS plays an important role in managing surface
+SuDS plays an important role in managing surface water runoff in

 With water levels fluctuating more erratically in recent years due to an increase in extreme wet weather, it is vital that water table levels are reviewed when considering building structures.
 What is a Water Table?
 The water table is the surface of a body of unconfined groundwater at which the pressure is equal to that

 Stormwater attenuation tanks are ideal if you’re looking for a bespoke and cost-effective solution to control the flow of water back to a watercourse or drainage system.
 They are commonly used for larger commercial applications.
 What is an Attenuation Tank?
 Stormwater attenuation tanks provide a storage system for rainwater & surface water.
 The stored water